lliendo/Radar/docs/plugins-development.rst

 things to the Radar log file using the log() method.
 A Radar plugin is just a Python class where you can code anything you want.

+If you want to verify this small plugin, then :

+1. Create a directory called dummy-plugin (or name it as you want).
+2. Create an __init__.py file inside this directory and copy the above code to it.
+3. Move the directory you created in step one to your Radar server's plugins directory.
+4. If Radar is already running then you'll need to restart it.
+5. Make sure you get a new entry in the log every time a check reply arrives.

 Is that all you need to know to develop a plugin ?
 Basically yes, but there is one more feature that can be extremely useful in some cases.
 Let's say you want to allow your users configure your plugin, that is let